Purpose: Respond to the universal call to holiness.

-Mission: Help people grow in virtue.
+Mission: Help people grow in virtue to be holy and happy.

 Vision: Be a leader in faith-based behavioral change.

-#40.
+LG 40 §1.
 "The Lord Jesus, the divine Teacher and Model of all perfection, preached holiness of life to each and everyone of His disciples of every condition.
 He Himself stands as the author and consumator of this holiness of life: 'Be you therefore perfect, even as your heavenly Father is perfect.'"
 (Matthew 5:48)

 #42, §5.
-"Therefore, all the faithful of Christ are invited to strive for the holiness and perfection of their own proper state [in life].
+"All the faithful of Christ are invited to strive for the holiness and perfection of their own proper state [in life].
 Indeed they have an obligation to so strive.
 Let all then have care that they guide aright their own deepest sentiments of soul.
 Let neither the use of the things of this world nor attachment to riches, which is against the spirit of evangelical poverty, hinder them in their quest for perfect love.
 Let them heed the admonition of the Apostle to those who use this world; let them not come to terms with this world; for this world, as we see it, is passing away."
 (1 Corinthians 7:31)

 "Put on the armor of God so that you may be able to stand firm against the tactics of the devil."